‘Grey’s Anatomy’ Spoilers: Will Meredith Grey Die Or Run Away With Riggs?

 Grey’s Anatomy is teasing a shocking twist for Meredith Grey (Ellen Pompeo) that could see the doctor die in a tragic plane crash after Ellen hinted the end of the show could be coming sooner rather than later.

-Grey Anatomy fans are speculating that Meredith could potentially meet her end pretty soon following the release of the shocking new trailer that sees Meredith and Riggs (Martin Henderson) board a flight that quickly gets pretty turbulent.
+Grey’s Anatomy fans are speculating that Meredith could potentially meet her end pretty soon following the release of the shocking new trailer that sees Meredith and Riggs (Martin Henderson) board a flight that quickly gets pretty turbulent.

 The latest Grey’s Anatomy teaser for “In The Air Tonight” has some fans believing that Meredith may be about to die in Season 13 shortly after Ellen teased the end of the drama, as fans will know that Grey’s Anatomy characters haven’t always had the best luck with it comes to surviving plane crashes in the past.

-Grey’s Anatomy viewers were quick to take to social media to speculate on the possibility that Meredith could be about to suffer a shocking death on the ABC show, which may not be completely out of the question considering Grey’s history of hitting fans with some of the most shocking deaths, twists and turns in the history of TV.
+Grey’s Anatomy viewers were quick to take to social media to speculate on the possibility that Meredith could be about to suffer a shocking death on the ABC show, which may not be completely out of the question considering Grey’s history of hitting fans with some of the most shocking deaths, twists, and turns in the history of TV.

 “If Meredith doesn’t die in the plane crash then what’s the point of having this episode?”
 Twitter user @leighschyler tweeted after seeing the dramatic trailer for “In The Air Tonight,” while Grey’s fan @alyssasnyder02 wrote on the social media site, “Meredith Grey bout to be in a 2nd plane crash? lived through a lot so she might die this time but that would ruin the show…#greysonaplane.”